ICO-ontology/ICO/README.md

 - Robert Wood Johnson Foundation Future of Nursing Scholarship

 ## Contributing
 We encourage collaboration.
 For those looking to make contributions to the ontology content, or to propose aternative defintions or design patterns, please visit the [Contributing Guidelines](CONTRIBUTING.md).
-For developers new to ICO please see the [Developer Readme](DEVELOPER.md).
+For developers new to ICO, please see the [Developer Readme](DEVELOPER.md).

 ## License
 ICO is licensed under the [Creative Commons Attribution 4.0 International Public License\(CC BY 4.0\)](https://creativecommons.org/licenses/by/4.0/legalcode).
 Please see the [License File](LICENSE.txt) for more information.